jamesmh/coravel/DocsV2/docs/Mailing/README.md

 ### Footer

-The footer will grab values from your `appsettings.json` file, if they are set (see section below).
+The footer will grab values from your `appsettings.json` file, if they are set (see [Global Template Configuration](Mailing/#global-template-configuration)).

 ### Template Sections